-Byron Bay is known for it’s laid-back, chill vibe worldwide.
-Shoes are optional, weed is plentiful (more on that in a bit), and the surf culture is huge.
+Oh yes, Byron Bay.
+Known for its laid-back, chill vibe worldwide.
+Shoes are optional, weed is plentiful, and the surf culture is huge.
 Come early, and stay late.
-No matter what time of day, Byron Bay does not disappoint.
+No matter what time of day, backpacking Byron Bay does not disappoint.

-Allot an extra day for a trip to Nimbin while staying in Byron Bay.
+When you’re staying in Byron Bay, allow an extra day for a trip to Nimbin.
 Nimbin is a small, quirky town known as the Amsterdam of Australia.
-Join others on a colorful, eccentric bus driven by Grasshopper Tours.
-Trust me, you don’t want to drive after a day in Nimbin.

-This is a tiny hippie town; marijuana is illegal here, but absolutely everyone is going to try and sell you “special” cookies.
-Enjoy yourself, just know how very potent these cookies can be.
-Have a wander around the local shops and art galleries.
-Chat with the locals and get your munchie fix.
-Red-eyed and relaxed, kick back while the tour takes you to the Byron Hinterlands to explore some amazing waterfalls.
+This is a tiny hippie town.
+Marijuana is illegal here, but absolutely everyone is going to try and sell you “special” cookies.
+Enjoy yourself (just know how very potent these cookies can be), and have a wander around the local shops and art galleries.

 Backpacking Gold Coast